-Wray Castle Ltd are the world-leaders in technical telecoms training, offering courses on topics from 2G to 5G and everything in-between.
-Wray Castle provide our onward progression path for those who wish to gain more in-depth technical knowledge on telecoms and internet topics.
+Wray Castle Ltd are world-leaders in technical telecoms training, offering courses on topics from 2G to 5G and everything in-between.
+They provide our onward progression path for those who wish to gain more in-depth technical knowledge on telecoms and internet topics.

-Blue Lights Digital Ltd – are market leaders in open source intelligence and digital investigation training.
+Blue Lights Digital Ltd – are experts in open source intelligence and digital investigation training.
 Their partnerships with universities and other organisations allow them to offer widely-recognised qualifications and unbeatable domain knowledge.